solo-io/supergloo/docs/content/guides/using_role_based_api.md

 Excellent!
 Let's take a look at another potential role and try binding it to a different user.

-### Traffic Consumer Role
+### Destination Consumer Role

 If you've been following the guides, you should already have the bookstore app deployed.
 The role assignment defined below allows the assignee permissions to operate workloads that originate requests to a set of Destinations.
 They are granted permissions for configuring client-side networking policies affecting the route between their workload(s) and the relevant Destinations.

 Specifically, the role allows the TrafficPolicyActions: `RETRIES`, `REQUEST_TIMEOUT`, and `FAULT_INJECTION`.
 We are also using DestinationSelectors to select the `ratings` service running in the `bookinfo` namespace on any registered cluster.
 The WorkloadSelectors configuration selects version `v1` of the app `productpage` in the namespace `bookinfo` running on any registered cluster.

-The Traffic Consumer Role also creates an AccessPolicyScope defining where access policies could be created, restricted by identity and Destination.
+The Destination Consumer Role also creates an AccessPolicyScope defining where access policies could be created, restricted by identity and Destination.
 Using the Identity selector, we are restricting identities to the `productpage` service account on the `bookinfo` namespace on any registered cluster.
 Using the DestinationSelector we are restricting Destinations to the `ratings` service running in the `bookinfo` namespace on any registered cluster

 The end result is that the role allows the management of AccessPolicies for a specific identity and Destination, and allows a small number of TrafficPolicyActions on a specific service and workload.
 This type of fine-grained permissions could then be bound to a developer or operator responsible for managing traffic.